Swedish nobility: Organization

 The two last classes contains the so-called untitled nobility (obetitlad adel).
 The division into classes has roots in the Middle Ages when the nobility frälse was divided into lords in the Privy Council, knights and esquires.

 Until 1719 the three classes voted separately, but in the Age of Liberty all classes were voting together with one vote for each family head (huvudman).
 This made the vast majority of the untitled nobility in power, for example officers and civil servants were represented.

 In 1778 Gustav III restored the classes and class voting and at the same time he reformed the Class of Knights.
 Originally this class only contained family descendants of Privy Councillors and was the smallest class of the three classes.
-But Gustav III also introduced in this class the 300 oldest families in the Class of Esquire and also the "commander families", who are of the descendants of commanders of the Order of the Northern Star and the Order of the Sword.
+But Gustav III also introduced in this class the 300 oldest families in the Class of Esquire and also the "commander families", who are of the descendants of commanders of the Order of the North Star and the Order of the Sword.
 No more commander families were introduced in the House of Knights after 1809, and thereafter also the class voting was abolished and the nobility was then voting as during the Age of Liberty.

 A Swedish duke (hertig) has almost always been of royal status and counted as such.
-An exception in medieval times was Benedict, Duke of Halland.
-Two men were also created princes (furstar) in the 18th century: Fredrik Vilhelm von Hessenstein and Vilhelm Putbus but neither were introduced.
+The exception in medieval times was Bengt Algotsson.
+Two men were also created princes (furstar) in the 18th century: Fredrik Vilhelm von Hessenstein and Wilhelm Malte zu Putbus but neither were introduced.

 Following the elevation of a commoner into nobility by the Swedish monarch, the new nobleman had to seek introduction in order to be a fully recognised member of the House of Nobility (Riddarhuset), a term that also refers to its function as a chamber in the Riksdag of the Estates, the Swedish Parliament.
 In 1866 the Nobility was formally separated from government and incorporated as a separate institution, governed by statutes handed down by the monarch (from 1975: the government).
 This last link to the government and state was abolished in 2003.
 The Palace of the Nobility served as official representation for the nobility and was regulated by the Swedish government, but this regulation ceased completely in 2003, as have the privileges.
 The membership roster is published every three years.